Robert Francis Goheen

 Among the more important additions were the Princeton University Art Museum, the Woolworth Center of Musical Studies, the School of Architecture, Robertson Hall, the Engineering Quadrangle, the Jadwin Gymnasium, the Computing Center, and the complex of Fine, Jadwin, and Peyton halls constructed for the mathematical, physical, and astrophysical sciences.
 With these came a parallel growth in student housing.

 Physical expansion was accompanied by a proportionate increase in the financial resources of the University.
 The annual budget quadrupled, from approximately $20 million to $80 million.
 More than 20 endowed chairs were added.

 The faculty grew from just under 500 to more than 700.
 There were more than two and a half times as many applicants for admission to the University in Goheen’s last year than there were during his first.
 Undergraduate enrollment increased by a third, from nearly 3,000 to almost 4,000; the number of graduate students more than doubled.

 The undergraduate program of study responded to what the president described as “an exploding, booming, shifting world of knowledge and ideas.”
 Provision was made for sophomore concentration, a reading period at the end of each term, a University Scholar Program that offered exceptional flexibility to carefully selected undergraduates, and student-initiated seminars.

 Among the most momentous changes to be made during Goheen’s tenure was Princeton’s transition to coeducation.
-During the 1960s the University began to actively encourage minority students to attend.
+During the 1960s, the University began to actively encourage minority students to attend.
 Princeton’s long-range commitment to ethnic and racial diversity was symbolized in the creation of the Third World Center, dedicated by Goheen in 1971.
-It is now called the Carl A. Fields Center for Equality and Understanding.
+It is now called the Carl A. Fields Center for Equality and Cultural Understanding.